 INFILTRATION — The act of conveying surface water into the ground to permit groundwater recharge and the reduction of stormwater runoff from a project site.

-LID AUTHORITY — The Town of Winchendon Planning Board is duly authorized to administer, implement, and enforce these LID Bylaws.
-The LID Authority is responsible for coordinating the review, approval and permit process as defined in this Bylaw.
+LID AUTHORITY — The Town of Winchendon Planning Board is duly authorized to administer, implement, and enforce these LID regulations.
+The LID Authority is responsible for coordinating the review, approval and permit process as defined in these regulations.
 Other boards and/or departments participate in the review process as defined in § 190-5 of the LID Bylaw.

 LID DESIGN CRITERIA — Best management practices and specifications for the use of LID.
 Projects that comply with prescribed requirements may be allowed reductions in stormwater management requirements when techniques are used to reduce stormwater runoff at the site.

-LID MANAGEMENT — The use of structural or non-structural stormwater management devices that are designed to reduce stormwater runoff pollutant loads, discharge volumes, and/or peak flow discharge rates.
+LID MANAGEMENT — The use of structural or nonstructural stormwater management devices that are designed to reduce stormwater runoff pollutant loads, discharge volumes, and/or peak flow discharge rates.

 LOW-IMPACT DEVELOPMENT — An approach to land development that uses land planning and design practices and technologies to simultaneously conserve and protect natural resource systems and reduce infrastructure costs.
 LID seeks to design the built environment to remain a functioning part of an ecosystem rather than exist apart from it.
 LID tools are used to plan and engineer urban and rural sites to maintain or restore the hydrologic and ecological functions of their watersheds.

-LOWIMPACT DEVELOPMENT PERMIT (LIDP) — A permit issued by the LID Authority, for projects in the categories and meeting the standards defined in this Bylaw, after review of an application, plans, calculations, and other supporting documents.
-Projects in these categories that meet these generic standards and are properly implemented are assumed to meet the requirements and intent of this Bylaw which is designed to protect the environment of the Town of Winchendon from the deleterious affects of uncontrolled and untreated stormwater runoff.
+LOW-IMPACT DEVELOPMENT PERMIT (LIDP) — A permit issued by the LID Authority for projects in the categories and meeting the standards defined in these regulations, after review of an application, plans, calculations, and other supporting documents.
+Projects in these categories that meet these generic standards and are properly implemented are assumed to meet the requirements and intent of these regulations which is designed to protect the environment of the Town of Winchendon from the deleterious effects of uncontrolled and untreated stormwater runoff.

 MASSACHUSETTS STORMWATER MANAGEMENT STANDARDS AND HANDBOOK — The policy issued by the Department of Environmental Protection, and as amended, that coordinates the requirements prescribed by state regulations promulgated under the authority of the Massachusetts Wetlands Protection Act, MGL c.
 131, § 40 and Massachusetts Clean Waters Act, MGL c.
 21, §§ 23 to 56.
 The policy addresses stormwater impacts through implementation of performance standards to reduce or prevent pollutants from reaching water bodies and control the quantity of runoff from a site.